theqlabs/ctf-trainer/README.md

 Recommended Vagrant plugins:
 - https://github.com/dotless-de/vagrant-vbguest

-TODO:
+##TODO:
+- Convert to a vagrant plugin (maybe vagrant-ctf?)
-Include qemu as a provider (requires plugins and extra configs) Run script to log all terminal usage (archive of how you beat a challenge) and sync to /vagrant for safe-keeping Connect to a SCOREBOARD service?
+- Include qemu as a provider (requires plugins and extra configs)
+- Run script to log all terminal usage (archive of how you beat a challenge) and sync to /vagrant for safe-keeping
+- Connect to a SCOREBOARD service?
-Turn into a service where you can request a new challenge from a repository, anytime you're in the mood. pwnd? (pwn daemon)
+- Turn into a service where you can request a new challenge from a repository, anytime you're in the mood. pwnd? (pwn daemon)

 Ideas welcome: q@crypto.com